farynaio/org-pocket/README.md

 3. copy `.env.example` to `.env`
 4. `npm start`

-## Example usage
+## Example use scenario

-It's meant to be used together with [Syncthing](https://syncthing.net/) on VPS, laptop and  mobile.
+The app is meant to be used together with [Syncthing](https://syncthing.net/) on VPS, laptop and  mobile.
 VPS as a DB_DIR host, share it with other devices.
 URLs to download can be added via Emacs `org-capture` command on desktop, and via [Orgzly](https://orgzly.com/) notes capture feature on mobile.

 After files are synced with the VPS, the app processes DOWNLOAD_FILE, archive all URLs, and share it across devices, together with POCKET_FILE which is used as an access point to downloaded wepages (thanks to org-mode links), also as a place for storing related notes, and tags.

+VPS may be skipped, and both devices can communicate directly if needed, but personally I found having always online VPS as a sharing instance preferable solution.

 Enjoy!